 The goal of snow measurements during SnowSAR missions was to provide a co-located reference of snow conditions to the SnowSAR swaths.
-For some missions, some of the snow measurements were made outside of final SnowSAR swaths due to uncertainty in aircraft navigation, the cancelling of some tracks due to limited flight time, and limited swath width.
-Figure 20 shows an example for NoSREx M02 in Sodankylä, where co-location of SnowSAR data and in situ snow measurements was poor; measurements of snow depth (red dots) and SWE (green dots) are shown against the measured XVV backscatter.
-Several snow measurement transects are seen to lie outside of the coverage of SnowSAR swathes, making opportunities for direct comparison of backscatter with SWE and snow depth limited.
+For some missions, some of the snow measurements were made outside of final SnowSAR swaths due to uncertainty in aircraft navigation, the cancelling of some tracks due to limited flight time and limited swath width.
+Figure 21 shows an example for NoS-REx M02 in Sodankylä where co-location of SnowSAR data and in situ snow measurements were poor; measurements of snow depth (red dots) and SWE (green dots) are shown against the measured XVV backscatter.
+Several snow measurement transects are seen to lie outside of the coverage of SnowSAR swathes making opportunities for direct comparison of backscatter with SWE and snow depth limited.
 However, in these cases, snow measurements can still be used as a reference for changes in snow conditions between missions, e.g. characterising different types of land cover (Hannula et al., 2016).
+Furthermore, physical snow models can be applied